Armed Audio Warfare

 Armed Audio Warfare is the second full-length release and first compilation of electronic music group Meat Beat Manifesto.
 It was originally scheduled as the group's first album for release in May 1988, but the master tapes were damaged in a fire, necessitating the rewriting and recording of the material, which was released as Storm the Studio.
-Armed Audio Warfare is actually a compilation of unreleased and rare tracks that give an insight as to how that first album may have sounded had it been released as planned.
+Armed Audio Warfare is actually a compilation of unreleased and rare tracks that give an insight as to how that first album might have sounded had it been released as planned.